 Don't let a TV stand spoil your living room aesthetic.
 Here, the TV blends beautifully into the bespoke wood wall paneling of this white and brown living room without interrupting the earthy aesthetic.

-Modern life requires that the family room of the home fulfil a multitude or functions – from offering somewhere to relax and dine to office space, so well-planned living room TV ideas are the key to a practical scheme.
+Modern life requires that the family room of the home fulfills a multitude of functions – from offering somewhere to relax and dine to working as an office space, so well-planned TV stand ideas are the key to a practical scheme.

 If space is at a premium, opt for a striking free-standing TV stand to help ensure this room meets your every need.
 If there’s one thing that’s going to create the illusion of more space in a small living room, it’s investing in the right, slimline furniture – it can actually make a room feel wider in seconds.

-Not only is a freestanding TV stand more affordable than a bespoke fitted one, it's an easy and cost-effective way to update an existing.
+Not only is a freestanding TV stand more affordable than a bespoke fitted one, but it's also an easy and cost-effective way to update an existing one.

 While the TV stand is the main focus in this room, it doesn't distract from the rest of the space.
 In fact, the TV looks like a piece of art.

-In this bright and colorful family room, the wall to ceiling storage and display unit is a stand out feature in the space.
+In this bright and colorful living room, the wall-to-ceiling storage and display unit is a stand-out feature in the space.
 Painted in bright colors and filled with an eclectic mix of objects and design pieces, the smaller TV is simply part of this beautiful collection of items, rather than being the central focus.

-A carefully considered color clashing combination can create a TV stand that truly sings with joy.
+A carefully considered color-clashing combination can create a TV stand that truly sings with joy.
 This is a space for both socializing and retreat, so you want shades that both enliven and comfort you.
-‘Pink and green is one of my favorite color combination in rooms – they play really well off each other and it’s a great way to cheer up a room,’ says Lucy Barlow, founder, Barlow & Barlow (opens in new tab).
+‘Pink and green is one of my favorite color combinations in rooms – they play really well off each other and it’s a great way to cheer up a room,’ says Lucy Barlow, founder, Barlow & Barlow.

 What can I use instead of a TV stand?